Difference Between Ah and Wh batteries – A Simplified Guide

 Ever wondered about the energy stored in your battery?
 Dive into this guide as we unravel the mystery behind Ah and Wh.

 We’ll turn complex jargon into simple terms.
-Let’s illuminate the difference between Ah and Wh together!
+Let’s illuminate the difference between watt hours and amp hours together!

 Understanding the Basics

 Imagine you’re planning a road trip.
-The distance you’ll travel is like Wh (Watt-hours), which tells you how much energy your battery can deliver over time.
+The distance you’ll travel is Watt-hours, which tells you how much energy your battery can deliver over time.
 It’s like the total “journey” your battery can take.

 On the other hand, the speed you’re driving at is like Ah (Ampere-hours).
 It tells you the “pace” at which your battery can deliver the energy.